Min Jin Lee

-Min Jin Lee (born November 11, 1968) is a Korean American author and journalist based in Harlem, New York City; her work frequently deals with the Korean diaspora.
+Min Jin Lee (born November 11, 1968) is a Korean-American author based in Harlem, New York City; her work frequently deals with the Korean diaspora.
 She is best known for writing Free Food for Millionaires (2007) and Pachinko (2017), a finalist for the National Book Award, and runner-up for the Dayton Literary Peace Prize.
 In 2019, Lee became a writer-in-residence at Amherst College in Massachusetts.
+Her upcoming third novel in her Korean quartet, titled American Hagwon, will be released on September 29, 2026.

 Early life and education

 Lee was born in Seoul, South Korea.
 Her family immigrated to the United States in 1976, when she was seven years old.
 She was raised in Elmhurst, Queens, in New York City.
 Her parents owned a wholesale jewelry store on 30th Street and Broadway in Koreatown, Manhattan.
 As a new immigrant, she spent much time at the Queens Public Library, where she learned to read and write.

 After attending the Bronx High School of Science, Lee studied history and was a resident of Trumbull at Yale College in Connecticut.
 While at Yale she attended her first writing workshop, as part of a non-fiction writing class she had signed up for in her junior year.
 She studied law at Georgetown University Law Center, later working as a corporate lawyer in New York from 1993 to 1995.
 She quit law due to the extreme working hours and her chronic liver disease, deciding to focus on her writing instead.
 She has since recovered from liver disease.